thelegumeduprix/twitch-polls/README.md

 3. Build a GitHub Release

 - Base it on the new version tag (that was created by the workflow)
-- Copy the latest changelog Entries into the release notes as-is (check previous releases if unsure)
+- Copy the latest changelog entries into the release notes as-is (check previous releases if unsure)

 ### Glitch Part